 Read more in our guide to parking downtown near Petco Park.

-Petco Park Insider is a guide to help fans enjoy events and baseball games in downtown San Diego.
-Join the conversation on Twitter @PetcoParkSD or contact us about information posted on this website.
-For questions about tickets and stadium experiences, call 619-795-5000 or contact the Padres.
+Make the most of events and baseball games at San Diego's Petco Park.
+Join the conversation (@PetcoParkSD) or contact us about info posted on this website.
+For tickets and stadium experience inquiries, contact the Padres at 619–795–5000.